 - Photos and Videos of Students for use in College Press Releases, Publications, and WEB Sites

-- BTC Assigned Student Email Accounts
+- Blackhawk Assigned Student Email Accounts

 According to federal law, the College must release to the U.S. Armed Forces student name, address, phone number, date of birth, and field of study.